Complete Tennessee Caves Guide

 Raccoon Mountain Caverns

-The site allows for RVs, camping and panning.
-You can also stay in a cabin ranging anything from primitive to premium.
+The site allows RVs, camping, and panning.
+You can also stay in cabins, ranging from primitive to premium.

-Important note: children under 3 years of age cannot go on a tour.
-Also, the cave is not wheelchair or stroller accessible.
+Important note: Children under 3 years of age cannot go on a tour, and the cave is not wheelchair—or stroller-accessible.

 Learn more about Racoon Mountain Caverns here.